Canceled Crusaders match overshadows Super Rugby's 5th round

 WELLINGTON, New Zealand (AP) — One match that wasn't played carried more significance than five that were in the fifth round of Super Rugby.

-The scheduled match between the Crusaders and Highlanders in Dunedin was canceled on Saturday by joint agreement in a mark of respect for victims of a horrific mass shootings the previous day in Christchurch.
+The scheduled match between the Crusaders and Highlanders in Dunedin was canceled on Saturday by joint agreement in a mark of respect for victims of a mass shooting the previous day in Christchurch.

 On Friday afternoon a lone gunman opened fire at two mosques in the South Island city and in less than 30 minutes left 50 dead and dozens wounded.